Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 High Altitude Cerebral Edema (HACE):

 High-altitude cerebral edema is the most severe and life-threatening form of altitude sickness.
 It occurs when there is fluid accumulation in the brain due to prolonged exposure to high altitude.
-HACE is a medical emergency and can be fatal if not treated promptly.
+HACE is a medical emergency and fatal if not treated promptly.

 Symptoms of HACE include: